-PricewaterhouseCoopers LLP, independent public accountants, audited the financial statements of the Company for fiscal year 2003 and for each fiscal year since 1968.
+PricewaterhouseCoopers LLP audited the consolidated financial statements and system of internal controls over financial reporting of the Company for fiscal year 2004 and the consolidated financial statements of the Company for each fiscal year since 1968.
 Representatives of PricewaterhouseCoopers LLP are expected to be present at the Annual Meeting with an opportunity to make a statement if they desire to do so, and they are expected to be available to respond to appropriate questions.
-Consistent with past practice, the selection of independent accountants will be deferred until after the Annual Meeting.
-The Audit Committee of the Board of Directors will then consider and engage independent public accountants to audit the Company's financial statements for the current fiscal year.
+Consistent with past practice, the selection of the independent registered public accounting firm will be deferred until after the Annual Meeting.
+The Audit Committee of the Board of Directors will then consider and engage an independent registered public accounting firm to audit the Company's consolidated financial statements and system of internal controls over financial reporting for the current fiscal year.